fusedio/fused-docs/docs/basics/core_concepts.md

 #### Syntax to keep in mind

 The Fused compute engine recognizes the UDF as self-contained function.
 This means that developers should:

-a) Decorate the UDF function with `@fused.udf`.
+- Decorate the UDF function with `@fused.udf`.

-b) Declare imports within the function.
+- Declare imports within the function.

-c) Encapsulate helper functions as importable `util modules` of the UDF.
+- Encapsulate helper functions as importable `util modules` of the UDF.

-d) Optionally, enable autodetection with [explicit typing](/workbench/udf-editor/#auto-tile-and-file).
+- Optionally, enable autodetection with [explicit typing](/workbench/udf-editor/#auto-tile-and-file).

 That’s all the new syntax you need to remember to get started!

 ### c) Typed parameters